How to Make Garden Stepping Stones With Kids

 Step 1

-Have each child chose a stepping stone container to work with.
-Lay out the loose parts, buffet style, and have the children collect the bits and pieces in their shaped container.
+Have each child choose a stepping stone container to work with.
+Aluminum trays are the least expensive, are disposable, and the easiest to work with.
+Plastic trays have the most options for shapes, like a cake pan.
+Wood cookies are the most sustainable option because they remain in the garden as the structure for the stepping stone, but require tools (like a chisel) to remove some inner wood from the bark exterior to make space for the cement and decor.
+Lay out loose parts, buffet style, and have the children collect the bits and pieces in their shaped container.
 I frequently use tin pie molds from the dollar store however you can order any number of shapes and designs for your stepping stones, like this butterfly mold from amazon or you could use plant saucers like these.

 Step 2